Car shipping from Seattle, WA to Austin, TX

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-Open Auto Transport is the most popular and affordable choice.
-Your vehicle travels on an open-air trailer (the same kind you see carrying new cars on highways).
-While your car is exposed to weather and road debris during the 1,200+ mile journey, this method is safe, reliable, and costs significantly less.
+Open Auto Transport is the most common and affordable option.
+Your vehicle is loaded onto an open-air carrier (the kind you see on highways carrying multiple cars).
+While your car is exposed to weather and road debris during the 2,200-mile journey, this method is perfectly safe for most vehicles.
+It's how dealerships transport new cars across the country.
+Open transport typically costs 40-60% less than enclosed options.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.